amethyst/specs/docs/tutorials/src/13_saveload.md

 At a high level, it works by defining an identifier `Component`, the `Marker`, as well as a `Resource`, the `MarkerAllocator`.
 Marked entities will be the only ones subject to serialization and deserialization.

-`saveloc` also defines `SerializeComponents` and `DeserializeComponents`, these do the heavy lifting of exporting and importing, as such, they take a bunch of `SystemData` as parameters.
+`saveload` also defines `SerializeComponents` and `DeserializeComponents`, these do the heavy lifting of exporting and importing, as such, they take a bunch of `SystemData` as parameters.

 Let's go over everything, point by point: